Are you looking for the perfect gift for the camper or RV enthusiast in your life?

 There’s nothing more satisfying than coming across a product that looks like a gimmick but actually works really well in practice.
 These StakeLight tent stakes are bright, actually function well as tent stakes, and work for up to 24 full hours in “strobe mode” (flashing, basically).

-All right, so a medical kit isn’t quite as cheerful or fun as a Hershey’s S’mores caddy, but by golly if they ever need it the person who receives this gift from you will sure be glad you decided to give it to them—we carry two of these with us, one in our bag for day trips and one stashed away in the RV.
+All right, so a medical kit isn’t quite as cheerful or fun as a Hershey’s S’mores caddy, but by golly, if they ever need it the person who receives this gift from you will surely be glad you decided to give it to them—we carry two of these with us, one in our bag for day trips and one stashed away in the RV.

 It has everything you could need, ranging from bandages to sterile gauze dressings.
 What I like about it the most is that the bag it comes in is actually really sturdy, so I don’t have to worry about anything spilling out or accidentally losing important components.
 Give the gift of responsibility with this one!